Gentux/imap-cli/README.md

 The actual version of Imap-CLI is 0.4.

-Impa-CLI aims to map all IMAP protocols functionnality within a simple python API, and points in development are listed below
+Imap-CLI aims to map all IMAP protocols functionnality within a simple python API, and points in development are listed below

 ### v0.1 ###